yohman/24W-UP221/Git related/Commit and push.md

 <kbd><img src="images/push.png"></kbd>

 WARNING: If you manually upload or edit your markdown, images, data directly on your GitHub website.
-You will have to open Terminal before you start working on future assignments, switch to your repository, and run the [```git pull``` command](https://git-scm.com/docs/git-pull).
+You will have to open Terminal before you start working on future assignments, switch to your repository, and run [```git pull```](https://git-scm.com/docs/git-pull).